 Method #2: Install a Motion-Activated Sprinkler

 This is the most extreme method on the list!
-If you don’t want to fall out with your cat-owning neighbour then it might even be worth avoiding this method as it can annoy cats owners.
+If you don’t want to fall out with your cat-owning neighbour then it might even be worth avoiding this method as it can annoy cats owners who think you’re trying to injure their beloved pet.

-Essentially, a motion-activated sprinkler will squirt cats with water if they enter the garden.
-It’s one of the most effective ways to discover how to stop cats pooping in your garden.
-It is actually completely harmless too but many cat owners will see you soaking their beloved pet and see it as an outright attack.
+Essentially, a motion-activated sprinkler will squirt cats with a burst of water if they enter your garden.
+It’s one of the most effective ways to stop cats pooping in your garden.
+It is actually completely harmless too but many cat owners will see you soaking their cherished pet and see it as an outright attack.
+The last thing you want to do is antagonise your neighbours.

 a) Power – Some of these motion-activated sprinklers require a power source.
-You can find battery-operated versions but they do tend to be less powerful with a small radius of range.
+You can find battery-operated versions but they do tend to be less powerful with a small radius of range and a less violent burst of water.

 b) Water – You have to get the water from somewhere and that generally requires a constant feed from a hose pipe or water pump.
 Unless you don’t mind permanently running a hose around your garden to feed the squirter then avoid.
 Again, you will find some sprinkler systems which have a refillable reservoir but this does mean you need to regularly maintain it to ensure it has a supply of water.